-- 1. All requests for transfer credits must be made at the time of application. - 2.
-Courses accepted for transfer to accomplish core or concentration requirements must be substantially similar to those students would take at Rider University. - 3.
+- All requests for transfer credits must be made at the time of - application.2.
+Courses accepted for transfer to accomplish core or concentration - Courses accepted for transfer to accomplish core or concentration requirements must be substantially similar to those students would take at Rider University. - 3.
 Courses accepted for transfer to accomplish elective requirements must be approved by the advisor. - 4.
 Course syllabi for transfer requests must be provided. - 5.
 Decisions for accepting courses for transfer credit will be made by the program advisor and appropriate faculty subject experts. - 6.
 Not all concentrations allow transfer credit. - 7.
 If not already filed, official transcripts must accompany the application for transfer of credits. - 8.
 All courses used for transfer of credit must be "B" or better. - 9.
 Courses used for transfer of credit must have been taken within six (6) years from the date of admission to the program.